alimeshkat/hack-to-kotlin/recipes/2.blocking-to-non-blocking/2-data/Recipe.md

 In this recipe, we will create an entirely new repository where we will use `Spring Data` and  `R2DBC` instead of `JDBC`.
 We will create the new repositories and put next to the existing ones, and use them in the service layer later.

-## Goal:
 The foremost import goal of this recipe is to show you how you can fetch entities from a relational database in a non-blocking way.
-We will also use `coroutines` instead of `Mono` and `Flux`  in the repository where we can to make the code more readable and maintainable.
-There are Kotlin extension available for the `Spring Reactor` and `R2DBC` API to make that easy.
+We will use `coroutines` instead of `Mono` and `Flux`  in the repository where we can to make the code more readable and maintainable; there are Kotlin extension available for on Reactive specification, which `Spring Reactor` and `R2DBC` implement, to make that effortless.

 ## R2DBC